Demystifying When Pruning Works via Representation Hierarchies: Representation-level Analysis

 \subsection{Nonlinear Softmax Amplifies Deviation}

 The softmax operation is the process that converts continuous logits into probability distributions.
-We further investigate how this nonlinear transformation amplify differences, even when the underlying logits remain relatively similar.
+We further investigate how this nonlinear transformation amplifies differences, even when the underlying logits remain relatively similar.

 \refstepcounter{mytheorem} \textbf{Theorem \themytheorem} \textbf{(Sensitivity of Probability Space to Logit Perturbations)} To ensure comparability between deviations in the probability space and the logit space, we represent the deviation in terms of the logit variable $z$, instead of directly using Theorem~\ref{thm:local_dev}.
-Similarly, using a second-order Taylor expansion (detailed in Appendix \ref{app:dev_softmax}), the cosine similarity in the probability space can be approximated as follows:
+Similarly, using a second-order Taylor expansion (detailed in Appendix~\ref{app:dev_softmax}), the cosine similarity in the probability space can be approximated as follows:

-This indicates that the deviation is dominated by the temperature $T$ and the weighted variance of $\Delta z$, which incorporates contributions from both the orthogonal component $z_\perp$ and the parallel component $z_\parallel$.
-Notably, the variance of $z$ is substantial relative to the orthogonal magnitude ratio, especially in the last layers, which leads to pronounced deviations in the probability space.
+This indicates that the deviation is dominated by the temperature $T$ and the weighted variance of $\Delta z$, which incorporates contributions from both the orthogonal component $\Delta z_\perp$ and the parallel component $\Delta z_\parallel$.
+Notably, the variance of $\Delta z$ is substantial relative to the orthogonal magnitude ratio, especially in the last layers, which leads to pronounced deviations in the probability space.
 This effect is illustrated by the absolute values in Figure~\ref{fig:z_variance} and by the relative values normalized by the corresponding magnitude ratios in Figures~\ref{fig:var_to_h} and~\ref{fig:var_to_z}.
-The temperature $T$ is set to 1.0 by default, and the visualization exhibits consistent behavior for other temperature settings as detailed in Appendix \ref{app:temp}.
+The temperature $T$ is set to 1.0 by default, and the visualization exhibits consistent behavior for other temperature settings as detailed in Appendix~\ref{app:temp}.

-Figure~\ref{fig:cos} illustrates the ground-truth and estimated cosine similarity within the vocabulary space at the 12th attention layer, with results across all depths provided in Figure~\ref{fig:all_cos}.
-The close match between the ground-truth and estimated values suggests that our theorem captures the primary source of pruning-induced deviation.
+Figure~\ref{fig:cos} compares the ground-truth and estimated cosine similarity in the vocabulary space at the 14th attention layer; results across all depths are provided in Figure~\ref{fig:all_cos}.
+Their close match suggests that our theorem captures the primary source of pruning-induced deviation.